backbone-cord/backbone-cord.github.io/README.md

 #### el

-In accordance with Backbone, the el function returns the view's layout.
-This can be specified with JSX or manually using the h function.
+In Backbone, normally the el function returns the view's root element but in Cord this is used to declare the entire layout including the root with bindings etc. This can be specified with JSX or manually using the h function.

 ```javascript
 import {View} from "backbone";